pederson/LinearAlgebra/README.md

 # LinearAlgebra
-Basic dense linear algebra routines and classes optimized for ease of use
+Basic linear algebra routines and classes optimized for ease of use
 - Matrices and Vectors
 - Sparse Matrices and Vectors
 - Get a basis for a vector space via QR (Gram-Schmidt, Householder, Givens, Randomized method)